This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Young people may want to work part-time.
 The hospitality industry provides many jobs.
 Some involve working with alcohol.
 What’s the age for working in stores selling alcohol to drink off-site.
 For bartending?
 For serving in a venue selling alcohol to drink on-site?

 For those under 21, buying alcohol is illegal.
-However, they may work with police to entice clerks into selling alcohol to entrapment them.
+However, they may work with police to entrapment clerks.

 Using a false ID to buy alcohol is a crime.
-It is also a crime to make, sell, lend, or transfer a false ID.
+It’s also a crime to make, sell, lend, or transfer a false ID.
 Sellers may legally seize IDs that appear to be false.

 Those under 21 may not drive with a blood alcohol concentration (BAC) 0.02% or higher.
 Nor may they operate a boat with a BAC of 0.08% or higher